 Meredith joined EMC Research in 2019 and is a Senior Strategy Associate.
 She earned her B.A. in Geography at the University of Mary Washington in Fredericksburg, Virginia.
 She then went on to earn her M.A. in Geography at Ohio University.
 Meredith has a background working in the nonprofit sector and conducting qualitative research.
 Her thesis focused on interviews about public art and racial justice in Baltimore, Maryland.
 She previously worked on an NSF research project about the representations of slavery at plantation museums in the U.S. South.
 She also has experience working on political campaigns and environmental advocacy at the local level.

 Meredith enjoys cooking, watching movies, and working on art projects in her spare time.

 Michael graduated from The Ohio State University with a MA in Political Science, where he concentrated his research and studies in statistical methodology and comparative political economy.
-He also graduated with a BA in Economics and a BA in Political Science from the University of Akron.
-Michael spends his spare time playing basketball, reading, and clowning with his cat, Iroh.
+He also graduated from the University of Akron with a BA in Economics and a BA in Political Science.
+He spends his spare time reading non-fiction books, taking walks with his wife, and clowning around with his cat, Iroh.

 Molly O’Shaughnessy is known for the rigorous standards she applies to every opinion research project, and for mentoring EMC’s new research analysts.
 Raised in local politics, Molly worked as a campaign manager and policy advocate before turning to polling.
 Molly combines traditional polling with focus groups, online ad testing, and predictive modeling to give each campaign the tools to reach their target voters.
 Her work ranges from presidential and congressional campaigns to local issues and social marketing efforts.